4 Searching the Literature

 PREDATORY JOURNALS

 Predatory journals mimic legitimate academic journals but exist primarily to collect publication fees without providing genuine peer review or editorial services.
-They look like real journals.
-They have official-sounding names.
-They send professional-looking emails.
-But behind the facade, there’s no real peer review, no editorial oversight, and no quality control.
+They look like real journals, but behind the facade there’s no real peer review, no editorial oversight, and no quality control.

 If you have an academic email address, you’ve probably received solicitations from predatory journals.
 The emails often flatter (“Dear Distinguished Professor”), claim to have seen your recent work (“We were impressed by your publication”), and urgently invite submission (“Special discount if you submit within 48 hours”).